matsavage/DND-5e-LaTeX-Character-Sheet-Template/README.md

 ## Dependencies

 This package requires LaTeX and (optionally) the [DnD 5e LaTeX Template](https://github.com/rpgtex/DND-5e-LaTeX-Template).
-I reccomend using the [instructions](https://github.com/rpgtex/DND-5e-LaTeX-Template/tree/355b9ced1b42324574c2c4e28f9783f29c760a20#dependencies) provided with this package to set up your environment if not using overleaf, nix or the GitHub action in this repository.
+I recommend using the [instructions](https://github.com/rpgtex/DND-5e-LaTeX-Template/tree/355b9ced1b42324574c2c4e28f9783f29c760a20#dependencies) provided with this package to set up your environment if not using overleaf, nix or the GitHub action in this repository.

 ## Credits